 COU 510.
 ASSESSMENT AND APPRAISAL (3 sem. hrs.)
 Development of knowledge and skills needed for effective client appraisal.
 Emphasis is on learning how to gather data and make interpretations of individuals, groups, and case studies.
 Emphasis will be on sensitizing the student to individual differences in gender, culture, ethnicity, and environmental factors that affect test results.
 There is an additional fee with this course.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)
+(Prerequisites: COU 503, 504, 505) (Spring, Summer)

 COU 511.
 APPLIED RESEARCH AND QUANTITATIVE METHODS (3 sem. hrs.)
 Development of knowledge and skills needed to conduct research and evaluation studies of applied social science problems; emphasis on measurement, research designs and strategies, descriptive and inferential statistical analysis and computer applications.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)
+(Prerequisites: COU 503, 504, 505) (Fall)

 COU 512.
 CLINICAL MENTAL HEALTH AND AGENCY COUNSELING (3 sem. hrs.)
 This introductory class is designed to meet the specific standards for clinical mental health counselors as suggested by the Council for Accreditation of Counseling Related Educational Programs.
 This class will provide an overview of community agency and clinical mental health counseling, addressing such issues as the foundations of community counseling, the role of the counselor in providing clinical mental health counseling and community counseling, prevention, outreach, systemic issues, multicultural issues, trauma, emergency preparedness, professional and client advocacy and social change, and service delivery programs.
 Effective dimensions of assessment, treatment, and diagnostics will be presented.
 The importance of ethical, legal issues and consultation in community agencies will also be discussed.
+(Spring)